-Breastfeeding and bottle-feeding formula isn’t an either-or choice.
+While some may frame the conversation as though it's a matter of breastmilk versus formula, breastfeeding versus formula feeding, it doesn't have to be an either-or choice.
 Many parents feed their babies a combination of both at some point during their baby's first few months.
 In fact, some surveys suggest a combination of the two helps moms breastfeed longer.

 Myth 2: Nipple confusion causes breastfeeding problems.